yadavmangesh/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 The purpose of the Kotlin Multiplatform Mobile technology is unifying the development of applications with common logic for Android and iOS platforms.
 To make this possible, it uses a mobile-specific structure of [Kotlin Multiplatform](multiplatform.md) projects.

-This page describes the structure of a basic cross-platform mobile project.
-Note that this structure isn’t the only possible way to organize your project; however, we recommend it as a starting point.
+This page describes the structure and components of a basic cross-platform mobile project: shared module, Android app, and an iOS app.

+> This structure isn't the only possible way to organize your project; however, we recommend it as a starting point.
-A basic Kotlin Mobile Multiplatform project consists of three components:

-* _Shared module_ – a Kotlin module that contains common logic for both Android and iOS applications.
-Builds into an Android library and an iOS framework.
-Uses Gradle as a build system.
-* _Android application_ – a Kotlin module that builds into the Android application.
-Uses Gradle as a build system.
-* _iOS application_ – an Xcode project that builds into the iOS application.
+>
+{type="note"}

 ![Basic Multiplatform Mobile project structure](basic-project-structure.png){width=700}

-This is the structure of a Multiplatform Mobile project that you create with a Project Wizard in IntelliJ IDEA or Android Studio.
-Real-life projects can have more complex structure; we consider these three components essential.

-Let’s take a closer look at the basic project and its components.

 ## Root project